Carrie Underwood Reveals Her Unique Work Out Routine To Get Her Insanely Toned Legs

 Underwood’s latest fitness confessions come shortly after Entertainment Tonight reported that the star is now more determined than ever following her fall.

-The site reported last month that the former American Idol winner has pretty much fully recovered from her extensive injuries and knows now that now that “this is the best time to go for what she really wants.”
+The site reported last month that the former American Idol winner has pretty much fully recovered from her extensive injuries and knows now that “this is the best time to go for what she really wants.”